Yield: 4 servings

 Cut remaining butter into thin slices.
 Starting at a short side of dough, arrange half of the butter slices over two-thirds of rectangle to within 1/2 in. of edges.
 Fold unbuttered third of dough over middle third.
 Fold remaining third over the middle, forming a 6-in. x 4-in. rectangle.
 Roll dough into a 12-in. x 6-in. rectangle.

 Repeat steps of butter layering and dough folding, ending with a 6-in. x 4-in. rectangle.
 Wrap in plastic wrap; refrigerate for 15 minutes.
 Roll dough into a 12-in. x 6-in. rectangle.
 Fold in half lengthwise and then widthwise.
 Wrap in plastic wrap; refrigerate for 1 hour.

 Meanwhile, in a small saucepan, combine the sugar, cornstarch and cinnamon.
 Add apples and lemon juice; toss to coat.
 Bring to a boil over medium heat, stirring constantly.
 Reduce heat; simmer, uncovered, for 5-10 minutes or until apples are tender, stirring often.
 Remove from the heat.

 Bake at 450° for 17-22 minutes or until golden brown.
 Remove to a wire rack.
-Combine glaze ingredients; drizzle over turnovers.
+Combine confectioners' sugar and remaining teaspoon of water; drizzle over turnovers.
 Serve warm.